toyboot4e/xdl/README.md

 An extension layer to Rust-SDL2

+Port of FNA input module + Virtual input

 Intended for games with orghogonal grid maps.

-# Contents

-* Port of FNA input module
-* Virtual input

 # WIP